Salem High School (New Hampshire): Athletics

 Salem High School was listed by Sports Illustrated in 2008 as having the best athletics program in the state of New Hampshire.

 82 State Championships have been won by the Blue Devil athletic programs.
 The most recent is the 2025 Girls Wrestling Team State Championship.

 The varsity football team were state champions in 2009, defeating Nashua North and have won 4 other championships with football championships in 1995 (Division II), 1983 and 1975 (Division I), and in 1957 (Division IV) as Woodbury High School.

 The men's varsity basketball team won the Class L state championship in 2007 and 2008 (the first championship in 1995).
 The field hockey team won the state championship game six times between 2002 and 2008.
 Softball has won seventeen Class L state championships (When?-2010), Coach Harold Sachs recorded his 500th win on May 24, 2011.
 The softball program won its 19th State Championship in 2021.

 The boys' volleyball team has a national record 112-match win streak and have won ten straight state championships (2004–2014) according to NFHS.org.
 Along with 11 State Championship Banners overall hanging from the Davis Gym rafters.

 Its currently rivalry in athletics is with Windham High School with "The Battle of Route 111" since their high school opened in the past 10 years.
 Previously the Blue Devils had "The Battle of Route 28" with Pinkerton Academy of Derry, however they still maintain a healthy rivalry.
 Other rivals include Timberlane Regional of Plaistow and Londonderry High School.
 The football team used to have Thanksgiving Day rivalries with the Hillies of Haverhill High school in the 90’s and the Lawrence High School Lancers from 2010-2014 (Lawrence finishing with a 3-2 record).

 Performing arts

 The Salem High School Performing Arts program offers Chorus, Theater Arts, Band and Color Guard.
-The bands program consist of performing ensembles including Marching Band, Concert Band, Jazz Band, as well as the Salem Blue Devils Winter Percussion Ensemble.
+The bands program consist of performing ensembles including Marching Band, Concert Band, Jazz Band, Orchestra, as well as the Salem Blue Devils Winter Percussion Ensemble.
 The band program strives to enrich the lives of students through various music experiences.
-The marching band is open to all students, Grades 9-12, who have previously studied a musical instrument either in or out of school.
+The marching band is open to all students, Grades 9-12,(8th graders have been invited to preform at games previously)who have previously studied a musical instrument either in or out of school.
 The Marching band have performed in the Macys Thanksgiving Day Parade, and the Fiesta Bowl Parade.
 The theater arts program performs in the Seifert Performing arts center every year in a fall and spring play.